imran103019/kong-go/readme.md

 # Setup
-1.Modify your services and paths in config.yaml file 2.Change authSvc and Response struct in custom-auth-checker.go file based on your requirement
+1.Modify your services and paths in config.yaml file 2.Change authSvc and Response struct in plugins/custom-auth.go file based on your requirment

 # Start Server
-$ docker-compose up --build
+$ ./run.sh

 ```